 In order to perform Impact Management, it is necessary to understand three elements.
 First, what is the status of ‘needs’ vis a vis the different Impact Areas or Topics.
 Second, how one’s activities and/or assets may be positively and/or negatively associated with the Impact Areas or Topics.
 Third, which are the interlinkages between the different Impact Areas or Topics; that is, how taking action on one Impact Area/Topic might positively or negatively affect other Impact Areas/Topics.

-The Impact Mappings were produced as part of the UNEP FI Tools for Holistic Impact Analysis, in which they are embedded.
+The Impact Mappings are intended to provide a starting point to understand Needs, Portfolio impact associations, and Interlinkages between impact topics.
+These resources were produced as part of the UNEP FI Tools for Holistic Impact Analysis, in which they are embedded.
 However, they can also be used independently as input to other processes, methodologies and tools.

-The Mappings are based on internationally recognized standards and research and have benefitted from early trialling and refinement as part of the ongoing development process of the UNEP FI Impact Analysis Tools.
-An open and ongoing review process is intended to ensure that the Mappings are of maximum accuracy and hence value to all users.
+The Impact Mappings are live resources which benefit from trialling and refinement as part of the ongoing development process of the UNEP FI Impact Analysis Tools.
+These resources are refined through an open and ongoing review process, incorporating advancements in the field, user feedback and input from topic experts.

 All Mappings have been updated based on the 2022 revised edition of the Impact Radar.